 - STOP!
-Read the safety information above Turn off all electric power to the appliance (if applicable).
+Read the safety information above.
+Turn off all electric power to the appliance (if applicable).

-- (if applicable).

 Set the thermostat to lowest setting.

-Open control access panel.

-Push in gas control knob slightly and turn clockwise to OFF.
+Open control access panel. - Push in gas control knob slightly and turn clockwise to OFF.

 - NOTE: Knob cannot be turned from PILOT to OFF unless knob is pushed in slightly.
 Do not force.
 6. Wait (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you then smell gas, STOP!
-Follow "B" in the safety information above if you don't smell gas and state of the state of then smell gas, STOP!
-Follow "B" in the safety information above.
-If you don't smell gas, go to the next step.

-Loosen wingnut and open the pilot observation door (if equipped).

-Find pilot-follow metal tube from gas control.
+Follow "8" in the safety information above.
+If you don't smell gas, go to the next step. - Loosen wingnut and open the pilot observation door (if equipped). - Find pilot-follow metal tube from gas control.

-- The pilot is mounted on the side of burner. - 9.
-Push in gas control knob slightly Push in gas control and turn counterclockwise
+- The pilot is mounted on the GENERATOR side of burner.
+Push in gas control knob slightly and turn counterclockwise to PILOT.

-- at steps 5 thru 10. out, repeat steps 5 thru IU.
-If knob does not pop up when released, stop and immediately call our service technician or gas supplier.
-If pilot will not stay lit after several tries, turn the gas control knob to OFF and call your service technician or gas supplier.
-Close pilot observation door, tighten wingnut (if equipped). - 12.
-Turn gas control knob counterclockwise to ON. - 13.
-Close control access panel.
+- and immediately call our service technician or gas supplier.
+If pilot will not stay lit after several tries, turn the gas control knob to OFF and call your service technician or gas supplier. - Close pilot observation door, tighten wingnut (if equipped). - Turn gas control knob counterclockwise to ON. - to ON.

+13. Close control access panel.

 14. Turn on all electric power to the appliance (if applicable).

 15. Set thermostat to desired setting.